Hands Up. Chin Down. Breathe.

 “You kept moving, didn’t quit when you got hit and you got better in the second round because you started moving really well.
 It looked like you were so comfortable.”
 A coach said as he unlaced my gloves.
 I scanned his voice for sarcasm.

 “Man, just keep doing exactly what you’re doing.”
 He squeezes some water into my mouth and rubs a towel across my forehead.
 “Maybe double up the jab.”
 He adds.
 I stand up.
 The bell rings again.
 I can barely step forward to avoid being tackled.
 My opponent ran over in an effort to trap me in the corner.
 I barely spin away and he catches the side of my temple as I do.
 He rushes me again but I have room to move now.
 I take a calming breath reminding myself not to panic.
 Flashes of Floyd Mayweather and Roy Jones Jr. project in my head.
-They were eye-deceivingly fast but they were calm.
+They were eye-deceivingly fast and they were calm.
 Preserving energy seemed to be the single most important element of fighting.
 I spin away again and throw a one-two.
 Both land.
 The sound of my right hand finding my opponent echoes off the walls.
 “Nice!”
 I can hear an onlooker whisper.
 I am in control.
 The feeling I’ve been longing for ever since I first walked through the front door.
 The reason I learned how to fight.
 I itched to reach back in time to high school where bullies held me down until my arm popped out of its socket.
 I wanted to show them what they were dealing with now.
 I have to calm down.
 Breathe, Rob, breathe.
 Right hand up, move, dance.
 I smack down another attempt with my left hand then snap it up to my opponent’s chin.
 I’m too fast for him.

 I was in my late twenties when I started boxing and was instantly addicted to the coppery taste of blood and sweat.
 I’d be first in line if there was a punching cardio class where an instructor screamed instructions at me at glass-shattering decibel levels.
 His rules included that classes weren’t over until somebody vomited.
 Sometimes that person was me, but after I did, I got back in line for more.
 I wanted the punishment.
 I needed the punishment.
 I knew I was getting work done, I just didn’t know what kind.
-For some reason, I felt I deserved the punishment.
+For some reason, I felt I deserved the pain.
 I felt I was not good enough.
 Undeserving of happiness.
 I felt this way because I was told it was true.
 I was told it was true through the action and inaction of the adults in my life when I was a child.
 I was told in the violent abuse as an eight-year-old.
 I was told when my parents were not there to stop it.
-I was told every year in schoolyard beatings.
+I was told in every schoolyard beating.
 I knew no different so I believed it.
 I was questioning it though.
 I questioned it in the back corner of a dilapidated auto garage in the middle of summer with no air conditioning as I hit a heavy bag a thousand times.
 Two thousand.
 Barely able to lift my arms.
 Three thousand.
 I only felt pain when the glove landed on the dented black leather bag that held the answers.
 I didn’t find them.
 I’m not asking the right question.

 The bell sounds ending the second round.
 I can see Joe yelling at my opponent and then turns to me.
 Joe motions for me come to the center of the ring.
 My cornerman pushed my mouthguard back in quickly and I walk over confused.
-“You can’t win if you keep running around.
-It’s not a dancing competition.”
+“You can’t win if you keep running.
+It’s not a dance competition.”
 I’m more confused.
 My corner told me to keep doing what I was doing.
 I say nothing.
 “This round will be a pivot drill.”
-A pivot drill is when our lead foot must remain in the same spot only allowed to swivel as if our forefoot was bolted through the floor.
+A pivot drill is when our lead foot must remain in the same spot only allowed to swivel on as if our forefoot was bolted through the floor.
 We’ve done this drill before but not in the middle of sparring.
 My ego eagerly nods my head in acknowledgment.
 The bell rings.

-“My head hurts,” I can only hear vowel tones in my voice.
+“My head hurts,” I can only hear vowels in my voice.
 My eyes squinted in an attempt to soften the sonorous pinging.
 I look around to see where it’s coming from but no one else can hear it.
 I look down and act normal.
 I say nothing.
 My opponent doesn’t come over and we don’t exchange high-fives.
 I skip taking a shower and I go home.

 The next day I go to work in a haze.
 A colleague of mine answers a question I asked concerning a specific project.
 He tells me to go to the hospital immediately.
 I asked him the same question several times in a matter of minutes.
 I was able to see my family doctor who told me I had lost my short term memory after suffering a concussion and subsequently swelling my brain.
 My doctor tells me he would no longer authorize me to compete thus ending my boxing career.
-I’m too dizzy to argue but maybe I did argue and just can’t remember.
-My head still hurts.
+I’m too dizzy to argue or maybe I did argue and just can’t remember.